Academic dress

 2. dark jacket, if required - worn underneath the gown

-3. black shoes
+3. plain black shoes with a dark sole

 4. plain white collared shirt or blouse with sleeves